-Reference Title Summary Application date of standard Application date for Group AASB 2015-1 Amendments to Australian Accounting Standards - Annual Improvements to Australian Accounting Standards 2012- 2014 Cycle The subjects of the principal amendments to the Standards are set out below: AASB 5 Non-current Assets Held for Sale and Discontinued Operations: Changes in methods of disposal - where an entity reclassifies an asset (or disposal group) directly from being held for distribution to being held for sale (or visa versa), an entity shall not follow the guidance in paragraphs 27-29 to account for this change.
-AASB 119 Employee Benefits: Discount rate: regional market issue - clarifies that the high quality corporate bonds used to estimate the discount rate for post-employment benefit obligations should be denominated in the same currency as the liability.
+AASB 2015-1 Amendments to Australian Accounting The subjects of the principal amendments to the Standards are set out below: 1 2016 January 1 2016 July Standards - Annual Improvements to Australian Accounting AASB 5 Non-current Assets Held for Sale and Discontinued Operations: Changes in methods of disposal - where an entity reclassifies an asset (or disposal group) directly from being held for Standards 2012- 2014 Cycle distribution to being held for sale (or vice- versa), an entity shall not follow the guidance in paragraphs 27-29 to account for this change.
+AASB 119 Employee Benefits: • Discount rate: regional market issue - clarifies that the high quality corporate bonds used to estimate the discount rate for post-employment benefit obligations should be denominated in the same currency as the liability.
 Further it clarifies that the depth of the market for high quality corporate bonds should be assessed at the currency level.
-AASB 134 Interim Financial Reporting: Disclosure of information 'elsewhere in the interim financial report' - amends AASB 134 to clarify the meaning of disclosure of information 'elsewhere in 1 January 2016 1 July 2016 the interim financial report' and to require the inclusion of a cross-reference from the interim financial statements to the location of this information.
-AASB 2015-2 Australian Accounting Standards Disclosure Initiative: The Standard makes amendments to AASB 101 Presentation of Financial Statements arising from the IASB's Disclosure Initiative project.
-The amendments are designed to further encourage companies to apply professional judgment in determining what information to disclose in the financial statements.
-For example, the amendments make clear that materiality applies to the whole of financial statements and that the inclusion of immaterial information can inhibit the usefulness of financial disclosures.
-The amendments also clarify that companies should use professional judgment in determining where and in what order information is presented in the financial disclosures.
-1 January 2016 1 July 2016
+AASB 134 Interim Financial Reporting: Disclosure of information 'elsewhere in the interim financial report' - amends AASB 134 to clarify the meaning of disclosure of information 'elsewhere in the interim financial report' and to require the inclusion of a cross-reference from the interim financial statements to the location of this information.